About Coskata-Coatue Wildlife Refuge

 Free to all pedestrians and boaters.

-Oversand vehicle permits: After May 15, permits may be purchased for $140 from gatehouse attendant daily (9AM – 6PM).
+Oversand vehicle permits: After May 15, permits may be purchased for $140 from gatehouse attendant daily (8AM – 6PM).
 Permit is valid April 1 to March 31.
 A complimentary family membership to The Trustees of Reservations is issued with each permit purchase.
 There are no membership discounts for OSV permits.
 Membership in The Trustees of Reservations is not transferable; member cards may not be used by nonmembers to qualify for member discounts on oversand vehicle permits.
+In lieu of a permit, day use fees are $65.

 As was the case on Martha's Vineyard, 17th-century European settlers arrived to find the Wampanoag people had been living on this island for thousands of years.
 The Indians called their home Nantucket, "the land far away at sea" and their chief was Wauwinet, whose name now graces the gateway to the refuge.
 Coskata and Coatue also derive from Wampanoag place names, meaning "at the broad woods" and "at the pine woods," respectively.
 Colonists were content to establish themselves closer to the inner harbor, clearing and burning land for homesteads and grazing – but for the most part leaving this part of the island to its lovely isolation.